Cultural Meaning of Mayan Textiles of Guatemala Revealed

-Marco Cobar is manager of Nim Po’t, home of the world’s largest retail Maya Guatemalan textiles collection.
-Nim Po’t is a consignment store in Antigua Guatemala that sells hand-made, second-hand clothing articles made by Mayan weavers from across the country.
+The textiles of Guatemala are for sale and on display at Nim Po’t, home of the world’s largest retail Mayan textile collection.
+Manager Marco Cobar runs the consignment store in Antigua, Guatemala, which sells hand-made, second-hand clothing articles made by Mayan weavers from across Guatemala.
 The immense store also provides a retail museum showcase for hundreds of indigenous artisans—the walls of the warehouse feature exhibits of traditional clothing organized by region, which documents the evolution of Mayan Guatemala textiles.

 Antigua is a city in the Central Highlands of Guatemala famous for its well-preserved Spanish Baroque architecture as well as a number of spectacular ruins of colonial churches.
 It has been designated a UNESCO World Heritage Site.
 The Nim P’ot Maya textile store is located on the small city’s Fifth Avenue, near the Santa Catalina Arch, one of the distinguishable landmarks in Antigua.
 Built-in the 17th century, the arch originally connected the Santa Catalina convent to a school, allowing the cloistered nuns to pass from one building to the other without going out on the street.
 Beyond the arch, the imposing Volcán de Agua or “Volcano of Water” towers more than 12,356 feet high.